hulyak/ai-psychic-hotline/docs/HACKATHON_SUBMISSION_FINAL.md

 ### How it works

+1. **Choose your guide** - Open settings to select from 4 AI personas with different voices
-1. Pick a realm (Love, Fate, or Shadows) - each has a different personality
+2. **Pick a realm** (Love, Fate, or Shadows) - each has a different personality
-2. Type or speak your question
+3. **Ask your question** - Type or speak it (suggested questions provided)
-3. Watch 3-5 tarot cards get drawn with animations
+4. **Watch the cards** - 3-5 tarot cards get drawn with animations
-4. Read your AI-generated fortune that references the specific cards
+5. **Read your fortune** - AI-generated text that references the specific cards
-5. Listen to it spoken in a spooky voice
+6. **Hear the spirits** - Listen to it spoken in your persona's voice
-6. Get a horror movie recommendation that matches your reading
+7. **Get a movie** - Horror/thriller recommendation that matches your reading
+8. **Save your reading** - Generate a unique DALL-E image to download and share

 ### Features I built

-- 4 AI personas with different voices and tones
+- **Settings panel** to choose from 4 AI personas (Mystic, Wise Witch, Corporate Oracle, Kind Therapist)
-- Traditional tarot deck (78 cards)
+- Each persona has a unique voice and interpretation style
-- Voice input via Whisper
+- **Voice input** via Whisper with clear "Speak" button
-- Text-to-speech with persona-matched voices
+- **Text-to-speech** with persona-matched voices (onyx, shimmer, alloy, nova)
-- DALL-E generated card art (optional)
+- **DALL-E generated tarot card art** (optional, for individual cards)
+- **Generate reading images** - Create unique DALL-E visualizations of your entire reading
+- **Suggested questions** for each realm to help users get started
-- Movie recommendations based on card symbolism
+- **Movie recommendations** based on card symbolism
-- Share readings as text or images
+- **Share readings** as downloadable images with cards and fortune
-- Responsive design for mobile
+- Fate meter (accept/defy your fortune)

 ### The tech